 2. Puppet-making workshop, Jodhpur

 Puppetry has been performed in Rajasthan for over a thousand years.
 Wooden puppets, known locally as kathputli, are used to portray folk tales and ballads.
 Traditionally, puppeteers would travel from village to village entertaining to earn their living.
 Maharajas were fond of the art, too.
 Our puppet-making workshop was developed specifically for families travelling with children who’re looking for a more hands-on interpretation of Rajasthani culture.
 During the workshop, you and your children will learn basic puppet-playing skills, as well as the art of puppet making – you’ll be presented with the raw materials and invited to follow the master as he/she makes one in front of you.
 The puppets make a lovely memento to carry with you back home.

 3. Kalbelia dance class, Jodhpur

 Music and dance in India are synonymous with worship and celebration.
 Different regions of the country have their particular dance forms; in Rajasthan, one of those is Kalbelia, native to the Kalbelia tribe.
-A popular activity for young girls, our private Kalbelia dance class is held at the Desert Museum in Jodhpur and hosted by experienced performers.
-If you wish, you can even adorn the Kalbelia’s traditional dress for the class!
+A popular activity for young girls, our private Kalbelia dance class is hosted by experienced performers.
+To really get into the swing of things, we can even arrange to hire traditional Kalbelia dress (for little boys, little girls, and grown ups too!) during the class.

 4. Safari in Ranthambhore National Park, Ranthambhore